-Winter’s cold temperatures, ice, snow and road salt can test your vehicle’s performance and condition to the extreme.
+Winter’s chilly temperatures, ice, snow and road salt can test your vehicle’s performance and condition to the extreme.
 Here are a cold weather driving few tips to consider as we head towards the chilliest months of the year here in Wisconsin:

 Check the battery.
 Starting a car in colder weather takes more energy, and a worn-down battery will make it harder to start your engine.
 Replace the battery as needed.